UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 There are many different arguments to use with `KNeighborsClassifier`, one of them being `weights`.

-`weights` allows us to assign higher weight to the examples which are closer to the query example.
+`weights` allows us to assign a higher weight to the examples which are closer to the query example.

 ---